ParadoxGameConverters/provinceMapper/README.md

 1. Select a version you wish to edit.
 2. In Links menu under "Versions" choose "Rename".

+### Organizing versions

+1. To move the active version left, press Num /.
+2. To move the active version right, press Num *.

+When outputting versions, lefternmost version goes first.

 ### Delete a version

 Note: Do NOT delete obsolete versions, even if the converter does not support multiple versions presently.